gscontras/probLang/chapters/02-pragmatics.md

 Crucially, the standard recipe requires the Competence Assumption to derive a strong scalar implicature about the way the world is.
 Without the competence assumption, we only derive the *weak epistemic implicature*: that the speaker does not know that *all* is true.

 From a probabilistic perspective, this is way too simple.
 Probabilistic modeling, aided by probabilistic programming tools, lets us explore a richer and more intuitive picture.
 In this picture, the listener may have probabilistic beliefs about the degree to which the speaker is in possession of the relevant facts.
 While these gradient prior beliefs of the listener about the speaker's likely competence matter to the interpretation of an utterance, hearing an utterance may also dynamically change these beliefs.
-This is because the listener tries to infer the most likely epistemic state conditional on the obsersed utterance, given whatever representation of the utterance context he has.
-If a particular utterance is more likely to be observed by a well-informed speaker, then the listener might infer that the speaker is likely more knowledgable than initially assumed.

 <img src="../images/scalar.png" alt="Fig. 3: Example communication scenario from Goodman and Stuhmüller." style="width: 500px;"/>
 <center>Fig. 1: Example communication scenario from Goodman and Stuhmüller: How will the listener interpret the speaker’s utterance?
 How will this change if she knows that he can see only two of the objects?
 What does the listener infer from an utterance about the likely number of apples the speaker has seen the color of?</center>